|

 #L05.080

-Harriet Beecher Stowe is best known for her novel "Uncle Tom's Cabin."
+Harriet Beecher Stowe is best known for the novel "Uncle Tom's Cabin" that galvanized Northern public opinion against slavery.

 |